 When I start to slide into mania or dip into depression, there is no quick fix to cure me.
 When I live in the mixed states, my mania and depression co-existing in my chest, there is no easy answer to how I am supposed to function, go to work, be “normal”.
 Sure, I can do things to manage my moods, to try to prevent the destructive cycles and wild mood swings, but there is nothing I can do to cure them.
 I can only try to figure out how to live with them.

 I feel like such a failure every time I am unable to cope or have a really bad day and have to stay home from work.
 I should be able to handle this.
 I should be able to function, after all I am on medications.
-I am making life decisions to help me be healthy: no refined sugar, little alcohol, sleep more, excercise more regularly.
+I am making life decisions to help me be healthy: no refined sugar, little alcohol, sleep more, exercise more regularly.
 I am treating my mood disorder, yet still I am failing to function.
 My paychecks are small because I can’t function, which creates more stress which makes me more depressed, which further deepens my cycles of shame at my inability to function, to provide for my family.

-I have to tell my self over and over again: medicine isn’t a cure, it is a treatment.
+I have to tell myself over and over again: medicine isn’t a cure, it is a treatment.
 It’s not that I am failing when I can’t go to work.
-It’s not that I am a failure when I keep having hard days, when my depression gets the best of me, when my mania eats at my sanity.
+It’s not that I am a failure when I keep having hard days when my depression gets the best of me when my mania eats at my sanity.
 I am not a failure; I am sick.

 We all want a cure, a quick fix for our sickness.
 Some conditions don’t have a cure before the resurrection.
-Living with mental illness is living with something that muse be treated, but may never be cured.
+Living with mental illness is living with something that must be treated, but may never be cured.

 That doesn’t make me a failure.
-Even when I have hard days, when I miss work, when I can’t function: it doesn’t make me a failure.
+Even when I have hard days when I miss work when I can’t function: it doesn’t make me a failure.